NFU Mutual: Business interruption and COVID-19

-Public Scrutiny

-In April 2020 an NFU Mutual customers questioned the insurer's position on business interruption in evidence to the House of Commons Treasury Select Committee.
+However, policyholders widely disputed NFU Mutual's position.
+In April 2020 an NFU Mutual customer questioned the insurer's position on business interruption in evidence to the House of Commons Treasury Select Committee.

-The insurer's position subsequently shifted.
 NFU Mutual invited policyholders to claim for cancellation of advanced bookings coverage and did accept some claims under its Home and Lifestyle policies.
-Further demonstrating this change, in February 2023, the Insurance Post reported that complaints regarding a lack of coverage for COVID-19-related booking cancellations had been upheld.
-NFU Mutual later acknowledged on its website that some businesses were not properly advised and may have missed out on cover for COVID-19-related booking cancellations, adding that businesses offering pre-March 2020 overnight accommodation who were not offered this extension should contact NFU Mutual for case review and potential compensation.
+In February 2023, the Insurance Post reported that complaints regarding a lack of coverage for COVID-19-related booking cancellations had been upheld.
+NFU Mutual acknowledged on its website that some businesses were not properly advised and may have missed out on cover for COVID-19-related booking cancellations, adding that businesses offering pre-March 2020 overnight accommodation who were not offered this extension should contact NFU Mutual for case review and potential compensation.

-Commenting on this situation in February 2022, the Professional Association of Self-Caterers said:"NFU Mutual normally have a really good reputation amongst policyholders.
+Commenting on this situation in February 2022, the Professional Association of Self-Caterers said: "NFU Mutual normally have a really good reputation amongst policyholders.
 They have though had a challenging Covid...
 Their cheaper Home and Lifestyle policy paid out for Covid, but the more expensive policy did not.
 They were the last major insurer to keep deducting Grants from pay-outs although thankfully they reversed this policy.
-Their Cancellation Advance Bookings add-on is a really good add on and we are trying to get others to offer similar."The enduring dispute relates to non-damage denial of access cover extensions, on which NFU Mutual has asserted "This extension is intended to cover losses due to closure or restricted access by authorities following a specific incident or occurrence happening within the specified radius from the insured premises, and not by a nationwide event or global pandemic." explaining they thought they had sold cover only for events like a "bomb scare or a gas leak or a traffic accident".
+Their Cancellation Advance Bookings add-on is a really good add on and we are trying to get others to offer similar."

+The enduring dispute relates to non-damage denial of access cover extensions, on which NFU Mutual has asserted "This extension is intended to cover losses due to closure or restricted access by authorities following a specific incident or occurrence happening within the specified radius from the insured premises, and not by a nationwide event or global pandemic." explaining they thought they had sold cover only for events like a "bomb scare or a gas leak or a traffic accident".
-Following the appeal to the UK Supreme Court (delivered January 2021) NFU Mutual published a statement saying it continued to feel it had no liability to meet claims for COVID-19 related business interruption.
-Following the UK Supreme Court's judgment, the FCA sent a "Dear CEO Letter" on 22 January 2021, which informed insurance CEOs that the ruling broadened the number of policies likely to respond to business interruption claims, increasing the expectation of further litigation to resolve remaining disputes, and urged them to acknowledge the power imbalance with policyholders to facilitate quicker, cheaper resolutions by narrowing disputes, covering reasonable costs, and not seeking their own in litigation that clarified coverage gaps.

-Following the Supreme Court judgement, a number of policyholders went public that they considered NFU Mutual was not applying the law correctly and was obliged to pay out on these policies, adding that they indented to bring group litigation to compel them to meet these obligations.
-These policyholders formed a litigation group and announced plans to bring proceedings in a group action against NFU Mutual for which they instructed Penningtons Manches Cooper LLP.
+Following the appeal to the UK Supreme Court (delivered January 2021) NFU Mutual published a statement saying it had no liability to meet claims for COVID-19 related business interruption.
+A number of policyholders formed a litigation group and announced plans to bring proceedings in a group action against NFU Mutual for which they instructed Penningtons Manches Cooper LLP.